Convex-Dev/convex-web/src/main/resources/markdown/client_api.md

 **POST** https://convex.world/api/v1/transaction/submit

 ### Payload
-- `address`: Address number of the Account that will execute the Transaction.
+- `address`:  Account Address encoded as a JSON number or string e.g: 1, "1", "#1".
 - `accountKey`: Ed25519 public key HEX string encoded as a 64 character associated with Account.
 - `hash`: Hash of the Transaction encoded as a 64 character HEX string.
 - `sig`: Ed25519 signature of the hash using your key pair encoded as a 128 character HEX string.